martinfuchs/DepthKit/README.md

  - Maybe your system doesn't support the toolkit.
 You'll need a computer with accelerated graphics no more than 4 or 5 years old
  - Make sure you have not moved the data/ folder in relationship to the RGBDCapture or RGBDVisualize applications
  - If you are using the Asus Xtion Pro, make sure you’ve installed the [Sensecast drivers](http://sensecast.com/files/Sensecast.and.Libs.Installer.v.0.02.dmg) )
- - If you are still experiencing problems... search the [RGBDToolkit Google Groups](https://groups.google.com/forum/#!forum/rgbdtoolkit)
+ - If you are still experiencing problems... search the [RGBDToolkit Forum](https://groups.google.com/forum/#!forum/rgbdtoolkit)

 **My depth camera feed is not showing up in the Calibrate Lenses tab**

- - Try disconnecting and reconnecting your depth camera restarting the application
+ - Try disconnecting and reconnecting your depth camera, then restarting the application
- - If you are using Kinect, make sure that you are running the appropriate Kinect capture application, (1414 or 1473), based on the model number on the bottom of the device
+ - If you are using Kinect, make sure that you are running the appropriate Kinect capture application (1414 vs 1473), based on the model number on the bottom of the device
  - Occasionally fully restarting the computer has helped with sensors that fail to pick up

 **My depth camera’s field of view / principal point don’t match the figures given in the video**

  - If they are only slightly different, don’t worry!
  - Try the process again from scratch by disconnecting devices and relaunching the application
- - Is your lens clean?
- - Make sure there is information in the scene that falls within the range visible to the sensor (3’–12’) and that there is variation in the scene; information in the foreground, middle and background.
+ - Make sure there is information in the scene that falls within the range visible to the sensor (~3’–12’).
+Check that there is variation in the scene; information in the foreground, middle and background.

 **I’m getting high error numbers on the calibrate lenses page**

- - High error may occur when the checkerboard is too close or too faraway.
-Make sure your depth
+ - High error may occur when the checkerboard is too close or too far away.
  - Make sure there is no glare on the checkerboard from lights.
 Even one hot spot from a nearby light could throw off the reading.
  - Make sure that the exposure is set properly on the camera – if the whites of the checkerboards are too bright sometimes you need to shoot it again at a slightly darker exposure.
  - Make sure you refocused on the checkerboard at every stage and that your aperture is no too low, making the depth of field shallow.